okta/okta-sdk-nodejs/README.md

 ## Request Executor

-This SDK uses the concept of a request executor, a class that is responsible for making HTTP requests to the API and fulfilling the responses for the client.
-Please see the [RequestExecutor] class.
-The class is a simple proxy to the [isomorphic-fetch] library.
+This SDK uses the concept of a request executor, the [RequestExecutor] class, which is a base class that is responsible for making HTTP requests to the API and fulfilling the responses for the client.
+This class is a simple proxy to the [isomorphic-fetch] library.

-The SDK ships with the base request executor and a default request executor, described in detail below.
-We suggest using the default request executor, and will be adding this by default in the next major version.
+In addition to the base [RequestExecutor], the SDK ships with a "default" request executor, [DefaultRequestExecutor], which is used by default and extends the base with 429 retry logic.

 You can create your own executor or extend one of ours, which allows you to define global logic for all HTTP requests made by this library.
 Please see the [Building a Custom Request Executor](#building-a-custom-request-executor) section for more information.